namya-singh/namya-singh/README.md

 - 🎮 **[Adversarial Maze Navigation](https://github.com/namya-singh/FAI_Final_Project)** — multi-agent AI system in Python with 9 algorithms (Minimax, Alpha-Beta, LRTA*, A* and more), dynamic environments, and a custom benchmarking framework
 - 📊 **[Beyond Blood Sugar](https://github.com/namya-singh/beyond-blood-sugar)** — analyzed 737K CDC BRFSS respondents across 2014 and 2022 to track how America's diabetes risk landscape shifted; used logistic regression, GMM clustering, Random Forest, and SHAP in R
 - 📚 **[Kambaz](https://github.com/namya-singh/kambaz-react-web-app)** — full-stack Canvas replica built with React, TypeScript, Node.js, Express, and MongoDB
-- 📱 **[Pathly](https://github.com/namya-singh/CS5520-Final-Project)** — iOS learning app in SwiftUI with Firebase, featuring real-time instructor and student dashboards
+- 📱 Pathly — iOS learning app in SwiftUI with Firebase, featuring real-time instructor and student dashboards
+- 🔬 ResearchAssist — RAG-powered document Q&A tool; upload PDFs and ask questions using a local LLM, ChromaDB vector search, and Ollama with no API keys required

 ---